 Since there are viable mercury-free alternatives, dental amalgam shall no longer be used for dental treatments of any member of the population from 1st January 2025.
+Only cases when deemed strictly necessary by the dental practitioner based on the specific medical needs of the patient should be excepted.
 The proposal also includes a ban on its manufacture and export, making an important contribution to reducing mercury emissions internationally.

 Amalgam consists of 50% mercury, one of the world’s most toxic substances.
 Despite all precautions taken in dentistry, mercury inevitably enters the environment, where it transforms into the even more toxic form methylmercury and contributes to mercury accumulation in fish we eat.